GuySo1/m2createbankdemo/README.md

 ### Create a custom PostgreSQL parameters group and change the max_prepared_transactions value
 - Create a custom parameter group by following the instructions in [Creating a DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Creating)
 - Change the max_prepared_transactions parameter value to 100 by following the instructions in [Modifying parameters in a DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Modifying).
-- Paste the name of the parameter group you created into m2_create.py instead of <<<"Your parametr group name goes here">>>
+- Paste the name of the parameter group you created into m2_create.py instead of <<<"Your parameter group name goes here">>>

 ## Usage
 - Run m2_create.py and monitor the output